Edit in GitHubLog an issue

 Please note that above retry intervals are not guaranteed and may vary in few exception scenarios.

-If all retry attempts get exhausted and the event still isn't delivered (webhook not responding or responding with a non 2XX response), Adobe I/O Events drops the events, marks the event registration as Disabled, and stops sending any further events.
+If all retry attempts get exhausted and the event still isn't delivered (webhook not responding or responding with a non 2XX response) or the registration is still in Unstable state, Adobe I/O Events drops the events, marks the event registration as Disabled, and stops sending any further events.

 To restart the flow of requests, fix the problem preventing your webhook from responding.
 Then, log into the Adobe Developer Console and edit your events registration.
 This re-triggers a webhook challenge request, and eventually a re-activation of your event registration.